Inflectra/spira-importer-word365/Documentation/Importing-from-Microsoft-Word-(Office365).md

 - An "Indent Level 3" requirement is a child of the "Indent Level 2" requirement above it
 - And so on for "Indent Level 4" and "Indent Level 5"

 Your requirements document must only increase the indent level once per requirement (your document can't have an Indent Level 1 requirement immediately followed by an Indent Level 3 requirement).
-If the requirements to import to not meet this condition, the add-in will display a relevant error.
+If the requirements to import do not meet this condition, the add-in will display a relevant error.

 ![Add-in requirement styles selection screen](img/word365-requirement-styles.png)